trahier/RL_project_sailing/README.md

 ## Good Luck!

 Start by mastering the **Static Headwind** scenario to understand the basics of sailing physics and agent navigation.
-Once you can successfully navigate against a static headwind using proper tacking techniques, you'll be ready to tackle the full challenge with dynamic wind conditions!
+Once you can successfully navigate against a static headwind using an appropriate strategy, you'll be ready to tackle the full challenge with dynamic wind conditions!

 By the time you complete the design_agent notebook, you should have a good understanding of how to create an effective sailing agent that can handle both simple static conditions and complex dynamic wind patterns.